Alan Rickman

 Young Alan Rickman

-Deeply affected by the loss of his father, Alan's strong attachment to his mother prevented him from falling into prolonged despair.
-Eager to lighten his mother's load, he helped around the house and avoided causing her any extra trouble.
+Though deeply affected by losing his father, Alan's strong bond with his mother kept him from falling into despair.
+Determined to ease his mother's burden, he helped around the house and made sure not to cause her any extra trouble.
 Alan also focused intently on his studies, aiming to be the best student in his class.
 His hard work paid off when he won a scholarship to the prestigious Latymer School in London.
 It was there that he developed an interest in drama and made his first appearance on stage in a school production.

 Early Steps to Success

-Alan Rickman made his debut in a student production of "King Grizzly Beard," followed by countless other school plays.
+Alan Rickman first took the stage in a student production of "King Grizzly Beard," then threw himself into countless other school plays.
 In 1962, after performing in "The Caucasian Chalk Circle," his mentor, Tyner Glyn, said, "Alan, your voice is your guide to life."
-Even then, everyone around Rickman was certain he was a naturally gifted actor.
+Even then, everyone around Rickman could see he was a natural.

-Imagine the family's surprise when, after high school, Alan said, 'Drama doesn’t seem like a practical choice,' and enrolled in Chelsea College of Arts.
+Imagine his family's shock when, after high school, Alan said, 'Drama doesn't seem like a practical choice,' and enrolled in Chelsea College of Arts instead.

 After finishing college in 1964, Rickman and some friends founded a design firm in Soho.
-Although Alan claimed he was "having a great time," the business wasn't financially successful.
+Though Alan claimed he was "having a great time," the business wasn't making money.

 Alan Rickman graduated from the College of Arts